-Corporate Law Issue Delaware Law Amendments to Charter Amendments to the certificate of incorporation The memorandum of a Delaware corporation require the of a Jersey compa affirmative vote of the holders of a majority of special resolution the outstanding shares entitled to vote thereon if the articles of a or such greater vote as is provided for in the not specify a grea certificate of incorporation; a provision in the certificate of incorporation requiring the vote of a greater number or proportion of the directors or of the holders of any class of shares than is required by Delaware corporate law may not be amended, altered or repealed except by such greater vote. shareholders in go resolution signed entitled to vote.
+Corporate Law Issue Delaware Law Jersey Law Amendments to Charter Amendments to the certificate of incorporation of a Delaware corporation require the affirmative vote of the holders of a majority of the outstanding shares entitled to vote thereon or such greater vote as is provided for in the certificate of incorporation; a provision in the certificate of incorporation requiring the vote of a greater number or proportion of the directors or of the holders of any class of shares than is required by Delaware corporate law may not be amended, altered or repealed except by such greater vote.
+The memorandum and articles of association of a Jersey company may only be amended by special resolution (being a two-third majority if the articles of association of the company do not specify a greater majority) passed by shareholders in general meeting or by written resolution signed by all the shareholders entitled to vote.